Toys for Toga donates over 2,000 toys to kids in need

-The gifts were split evenly between the Mechanicville Area Community Services Center, Franklin Community Center in Saratoga Springs and Captain Community Human Services in Clifton Park.
+The gifts were split evenly between the Mechanicville Area Community Services Center, Franklin Community Center in Saratoga Springs, and Captain Community Human Services in Clifton Park.
+The GoFundMe will remain open right up to before the holidays to bring as many gifts as possible to kids in need.

 “These gifts will help us give kids across Saratoga the happy holidays they deserve.
 This year, we saw a record set up to help our program,” Carmine DeCrescente, from DeCrescente Distributing Company, said.